sufyaniitk/notes-on-proofwriting/N11_Contradictions.md

 Let me rephrase.
 Here, we do not need to show that $\sqrt 2$ is irrational directly.
 I observe that every rational number has a simplest form.
 Thus if I show that $\sqrt 2$ fails to have a simplest form, it couldn't be rational.

-To some extent, all proofs abuse the contrapositive.
+To some extent, all proofs by contradiction abuse the contrapositive.
 If we are able to show the contradiction in its entirety (i.e. if we could've contradicted $\sqrt 2 \in \mathbb Q$ directly), it would've just been a proof by contrapositive.
 Here, we contradict a necessary condition.
-This is essentially the distinction between a proof by contrapositive and one by contradiction.
+This is essentially the distinction between a proof by contrapositive and a proof by contradiction.

 ---